Flinn-Brown: For Experienced Civic Leaders Aiming to Serve Arizona

 - Unique in Arizona: An ambitious mission with statewide scope.

-- For high-potential civic leaders: Expectation of every participant achieving state-level public service in three years.
+- For experienced civic leaders: Expectation of every participant achieving state-level public service in three years.

-- Powerful network: The Flinn-Brown Network, already 260 strong, supporting Fellows in continuous growth over long term.
+- Powerful network: The Flinn-Brown Network, nearly 300 strong, supporting Fellows in continuous growth over long term.

-- All points of view welcome: Participants from across the political spectrum and nearly every sector—very conservative, very liberal; from business, education, academia, nonprofit, and government.
+- All points of view welcome: Participants from across the political spectrum and nearly every sector—from very conservative to very liberal; representing business, education, academia, nonprofit, and government sectors.

-- Intense non-partisan seminars: Built on recognition that solutions require deep knowledge of policy, politics, and networks; 12 Fridays and Saturdays from September through November, with 100 percent attendance expectation.
+- Intense non-partisan seminars: Built on recognition that solutions require deep knowledge of policy, politics, and networks; 12 Fridays and Saturdays, with 100 percent attendance expectation.
 (No cost to participate; all sessions at Flinn Foundation in Phoenix; travel/accommodations provided for participants from outside metro Phoenix);

-- Civic leadership assessment tool: Distinctive tool to gauge civic-leadership strengths and weaknesses, building personalized roadmap toward state-level service.
+- Civic leadership assessment tool: Offering Strong Foundations, a distinctive tool to gauge civic-leadership strengths and challenges, building personalized roadmap toward state-level service.

 - Long-term support: Beyond Academy seminar series: connections, learning events, and support, including communication about state entities’ demand for leadership talent and Fellows’ availability.